 - Submissions are considered final once completed so please review the copy and make sure it is accurate.
 Revisions are not possible.

-- SPS staff will work diligently to maintain the format in the abstract template, but authors should use due diligence to make sure that the abstract appears as it is intended, prior to submission.
+- Authors should use due diligence to make sure that the abstract appears as it is intended, prior to submission.

-- Notification of acceptance, which will include the presentation day and time, will be sent to the first author around October 10, 2016.
+- Notification of acceptance, which will include the presentation day and time, will be sent to the first author around two weeks prior to the Congress starting.